edtireli/p-brain/README.md

 are three choices to make.

-1. **Point at your data.** `--dce` is the 4-D DCE series (NIfTI, PAR/REC, or DICOM, converted automatically). `--ir` is the inversion-recovery series used to fit T1 and M0. `--dwi` is an optional diffusion scan.
-Each of `--dce`, `--t1`, and `--ir` accepts a full path, a filename, a protocol-name substring, or `auto`, so you can write `--dce hperf --t1 auto --ir auto` once and reuse it across subjects whose scan numbers differ.
-Raw PAR/REC files are matched by their Philips `Protocol name`, and `--ir auto` assembles the `TI_*` series.
+1. **Point at your data.** `--dce` is the 4-D DCE series (NIfTI, PAR/REC, or DICOM, converted automatically). `--relax` is the baseline relaxometry series used to fit T1 and M0, either an inversion-recovery or a variable-flip-angle acquisition (aliases `--ir` and `--vfa`). `--dwi` is an optional diffusion scan.
+   Each of `--dce`, `--t1`, and `--relax` accepts a full path, a filename, a protocol-name substring, or `auto`, so you can write `--dce hperf --t1 auto --relax auto` once and reuse it across subjects whose scan numbers differ.
+Raw PAR/REC files are matched by their Philips `Protocol name`, and `--relax auto` assembles the `TI_*` series.
 2. **Choose your methods.** `--models patlak,tikhonov` selects the kinetic models. `--aif`, `--tissue-roi`, and `--t1m0` select how each upstream step is done.
 Sensible defaults mean you can omit most of them.